 If you know a teen or young woman with Down syndrome, then you might be wondering about gift ideas.
-Well, I have personal experience here.
-My sister, Katie, has been working on her birthday list in time for March 20th.
+Luckily, my sister, Katie, has been working on her birthday list.
 Over the years, I’ve seen the gifts she’s loved and the gifts she ignores.
-As she discusses her birthday list, I’m writing down what she likes.
+As she plans her birthday list, I’m writing down what she likes.

 Every young woman with Down syndrome is different.
 She has her own personality and interests.
 However, there are a few things that many people have in common.